Guidelines

 GnRH = gonadotropin-releasing hormone; 5-ARIs = 5α-reductase inhibitors.

-*A symmetry analysis showed that cardiovascular drugs do not strongly affect the risk of subsequently being prescribed as anti-erectogenic drug.
-The analysis only assessed the short-term risk .351
+*A symmetry analysis showed that cardiovascular drugs do not strongly affect the risk of subsequently being prescribed as an anti-erectogenic drug.
+The analysis only assessed the short-term risk [283].

 5.3.1.
 Pelvic surgery and prostate cancer treatment

-Pelvic surgery, especially for oncological disease (e.g., radical prostatectomy (RP) [352] or radical cystectomy [353] and colorectal surgery [354]), may have a negative impact on erectile function and overall sexual health.
-The most relevant causal factor is a lesion occurring in the neurovascular bundles that control the complex mechanism of the cavernous erectile response, whose preservation (either partial or complete) during surgery eventually configures the so-called nerve-sparing (NS) approach [355].
-Therefore, surgery resulting in damage of the neurovascular bundles, may result in ED, although NS approaches have been adopted over the last few decades.
-This approach is applicable to all types of surgery that are potentially harmful to erectile function, although to date, only the surgical treatment of PCa has enough scientific evidence supporting its potential pathophysiological association with ED [356,357].
-However, even non-surgical treatments of PCa (i.e., radiotherapy, or brachytherapy) can be associated with ED [358,359].
-The concept of active surveillance for the treatment of PCa was developed to avoid over-treatment of non-significant localised low-risk diseases, while limiting potential functional adverse effects (including ED).
-However, it is interesting that data suggest that even active surveillance has a detrimental impact on erectile function (and sexual well-being as a whole) [360-362].
+Pelvic surgery, especially for oncological disease (e.g., radical prostatectomy (RP) [284], radical cystectomy [285] and colorectal surgery [286]), may have a negative impact on EF and overall sexual health.
+Surgery resulting in damage of the neurovascular bundles, that control the complex mechanism of the cavernous erectile response, may result in ED, although NS approaches have been adopted over the last few decades.
+To date only the surgical treatment of PCa has enough scientific evidence supporting its potential pathophysiological association with ED [287-289].
+However, even non-surgical treatments of PCa (i.e., radiotherapy, or brachytherapy) can be associated with ED [287,290,291].

 Erectile dysfunction is also a common problem after both external beam radiation therapy (EBRT) and brachytherapy for PCa.
-A systematic review and meta-analysis including men treated with EBRT (65%), brachytherapy (31%) or both (4%) showed that the post-treatment prevalence of ED was 34% at 1 year and 57% at 5.5 years, respectively [381,382].
-Similar findings have been reported for stereotactic radiotherapy with 26-55% of previously sexually functioning patients reporting ED at 5 years [383].
+A systematic review and meta-analysis including men treated with EBRT (65%), brachytherapy (31%) or both (4%) showed that the post-treatment prevalence of ED was 34% at one year and 57% at 5.5 years, respectively [299,300].
+Similar findings have been reported for stereotactic radiotherapy with 26-55% of previously sexually functioning patients reporting ED at five years [301].

-Recently other modalities have emerged as potential therapeutic options in patients with clinically-localised PCa, including whole gland and focal (lesion-targeted) treatments, to ablate tumours selectively while limiting sexual toxicity by sparing the neurovascular bundles.
-These include high-intensity focused US (HIFU), cryo-therapeutic ablation of the prostate (cryotherapy), focal padeliporfin-based vascular-targeted photodynamic therapy and focal RT by brachytherapy or CyberKnife®.
-All these approaches have been reported to have a less-negative impact on EF with many studies reporting a complete recovery at one-year follow-up [384].
-However, prospective RCTs are needed to compare the functional and oncological outcomes using different treatment modalities [385,386].
+Recently other modalities have emerged as potential therapeutic options in patients with clinically-localised PCa, including high-intensity focused US (HIFU), cryo-therapeutic ablation of the prostate (cryotherapy), focal padeliporfin-based vascular-targeted photodynamic therapy and focal RT by brachytherapy or CyberKnife®.
+All these approaches have been reported to have a less-negative impact on EF with many studies reporting a complete recovery at one-year follow-up [302].

 5.3.2.
 Summary of evidence on the epidemiology/aetiology/pathophysiology of ED